cos316/assignment3-starter-code/README.md

-* Your code may use any data structures that have been implemented in the Go standard libraries, or any data structures that you implement yourself from scratch, but you may not use data structures defined in third party libraries.
+* Your code may use any data structures that have been implemented in the Go standard libraries, or any data structures that you implement yourself from scratch, but you may not use data structures defined in third-party libraries.
 Your code must not rely on any existing LRU or FIFO implementation, regardless of where it came from.